typelevel/Laika/docs/04-customizing-laika/05-ast-rewriting.md

 that can occur within a document (all nodes that mix in `RewritableContainer`).

 Obtaining `Document` instances is usually achieved by splitting the parsing and rendering operations instead of using a full transformer.
-This is described in detail in @:ref(Separate Parsing and Rendering).
+This is described in detail in [Separate Parsing and Rendering].

 Once again we are turning all `Emphasized` nodes in the text to `Strong` nodes for our example: